 Hanahau‘oli’s summer school is open to all students in the community.
 Many families have utilized the summer program as an introduction to Hanahau‘oli.
 Attendance at summer school is not a condition for favorable consideration on the wait list nor is it a requirement for application.
 However, it is always helpful for us to have additional contact with your child should you consider application.

 At what age should I apply my child to Hanahau‘oli?

-Hanahau‘oli’s eight year program begins with a four year old Junior Kindergarten and culminates at sixth grade.
+Hanahau‘oli’s eight-year program begins with a four-year-old Junior Kindergarten and culminates at 6th Grade.
 Children must be four years old by September 1 to begin Junior Kindergarten.
 The school has one class per grade with a total enrollment of 210 children taught by 24 full and part-time faculty members.
 Twenty seven children are accepted for Juniors which is the school’s primary entry year.
-The school accepts applicants for Junior Kindergarten and grades 1 through 6.
+The school accepts applicants for Junior Kindergarten and Grades 1 through 6.
 If a Senior Kindergarten space should open, it will be filled from the Junior Kindergarten wait list from the prior year.
 In any given year, there may be 30-38 acceptances to Hanahau‘oli.
 As Junior Kindergarten offers the largest number of openings, it is wise to consider applying your child at this grade.

 In accordance with Title IX of the Education Amendment of 1972

 and Title VI of the Civil Rights Act of 1964, Hanahau‘oli Admissions does not